 For small items, intricate details, and even some sculpting, try using one of these paper mache pulp recipes.
 These are more like a thin clay and should be used as a final layer simply by spreading in on your project.
 These are not used as glue, but in place of it:

+You can also collect your dryer lint and similarly use it to make paper mache pulp.
 With a little experimentation, you will find your favorite recipe in no time.